|

 doctrine but the leader of the doctrine.

-Then, at Pentecost or 'Whitsunday', the fiftieth day, there are the
+Then, at Pentecost or 'Whitsunday', on the fiftieth day, there are the

 All these Christianist religious holidays have little or nothing to do